GeospatialResearch/Digital-Twins/README.md

 To get the data from the database:

-1. Make sure [db_configure.yml](https://github.com/GeospatialResearch/Digital-Twins/blob/get-apis-and-make-wfs-request/src/db_configure.yml) file has the correct information        stored in it.
+1. Make sure `.env` file has the correct information        stored in it.

 2. The geometry (geopandas dataframe type) and source list (tuple data type) needs to passed as an argument to get_data_from_db() function.
 Check [test1.json](https://github.com/GeospatialResearch/Digital-Twins/blob/get-apis-and-make-wfs-request/src/test1.json) for more details on the format and structure of the arguments.
 3. Run get_data_from_db.py file from your IDE: